The Ultimate Guide to Hip Pain Relief

 Sometimes pain from areas of the body, such as the groin or lower back, can radiate from the hip joint.
 You might notice that your pain gets worse with activity, especially if it’s caused by arthritis.
 Along with the pain, you might have a reduced flexibility of your hip.
 Some patients develop a limp from persistent hip pain.

-If you have minor hip pain, try at-home remedies such as resting, taking pain relievers, applying ice or heat to the area.
+If you have minor hip pain, try at-home remedies such as resting, taking pain relievers, or applying ice or heat to the area.

 2